Edveika/15-Puzzle-cli/README.md

 ## Contributing

-Contributions to this project are welcome!
-If you encounter issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
+Contributions are not actively sought for this project as it serves as a personal learning project.
+However, feel free to fork the repository and experiment with your own modifications.

 ## License

-This project is licensed under the GPL v2 License.
+This project is licensed under the GPL v2 [LICENSE](LICENSE).

 _Enjoy the challenge of solving the 15 Puzzle!_